ArjunS07/arjuns07.github.io/content/blog/ai-agriculture/index.md

 ## Part One: Why agriculture faces challenges today, and what those are

 Being one of the significant challenges facing humanity in the present day as we look towards the future, food supply and agriculture are ripe to be transformed by the continuous innovations and progress in artificial intelligence to allow us to achieve the ambitious goal of producing seventy percent more food than today.
-In this first instalment of a three-part series, we’ll take a Deep Dives into the problems being faced by the agriculture industry in the present day — and a sneak peek at some of the groundbreaking solutions to these modern-day challenges.
+In this first installment of a three-part series, we’ll take a deep dive into the problems being faced by the agriculture industry in the present day — and a sneak peek at some of the groundbreaking solutions to these modern-day challenges.

 ### Is this the right place to be putting resources?

 Agriculture isn’t a small industry by any means — nor is it inconsequential.
 Apart from employing 1.3 billion people worldwide, the UN’s Sustainable Development Goals goal of zero hunger by 2030 will be improbable without significantly improved agricultural output and efficiency across the globe.
 As much as progress has occurred in agricultural technologies in the recent past, there remains much untapped potential for improvements and disruption.

-In this post, we’ll take a Deep Dives into those problems.
+In this post, we’ll take a deep dive into those problems.

 ### 1 - Ineffective resource allocation